-John C. Khil is the Chair of the firm's Tax, Estate Planning and Wealth Management Practice Group, and concentrates in tax law with an emphasis on pensions, profit sharing and employee benefits.
+John Khil is the Chair of the firm's Tax practice group, and concentrates in tax law with an emphasis on pensions, profit sharing and employee benefits.
 He is a former attorney-advisor in the Employee Plans and Exempt Organizations Division, Office of Chief Counsel, Internal Revenue Service in Washington, D.C., where he was responsible for providing legal opinions, drafting Treasury regulations, and assisting in the formulation of tax legislation relating to pension and welfare plans.
 Mr. Khil lectures on employee benefit matters and is active in the Employee Benefits Committee of the American Bar Association Section on Taxation.
-He has been a member of the Subcommittee on ESOP's, TRASOP's, and PAYSOP's, the Task Force on Welfare Benefits Funds, and the Subcommittee on Special Compensation Problems of Small Businesses.
-He is listed in Chambers USA: America's Leading Lawyers for Business 2016 for Labor & Employment: Employee Benefits & Compensation (Band 1).
+He has been a member of the Subcommittee on ESOPs, TRASOPs, and PAYSOPs, the Task Force on Welfare Benefits Funds, and the Subcommittee on Special Compensation Problems of Small Businesses.
+He is listed in Chambers USA: America's Leading Lawyers for Business 2017 for Labor & Employment: Employee Benefits & Compensation (Band 1).

 Qualified Retirement Plans Advise hundreds of employers in the tax treatment and fiduciary obligations relating to the design, investment, and maintenance of plans, including profit sharing, 401(k), money purchase, defined benefit, target benefit, age-weighted, cash balance, ESOPs, and other plans.